-Roses: Flower Facts, Photos, and Symbolic Meanings
+Roses: Plant and Flower Facts, Photos, and Symbolic Meanings

 Roses are beautiful flowers that have long been a symbol of love.
 They belong to the genus Rosa, which exists in both wild and cultivated forms.
 A wonderful variety of cultivated roses exist today.
 Flowers of many different colors are available.
 Some produce an enchanting fragrance to add to their attraction.